MilanBojic/espresso-helper/README.md

 ## What is this?

 Espresso helper is powerful wrapper which it make easy to write UI android test.
+You can simplify your test code just like I mentioned here in this article!
+You might still need a few additional util functions, but it’s a start!

 ## Requirements

 Android 5.0 or later (Minimum SDK level 21)